Ideas 2 Go: Behind the Scenes

 By Chris Blasinsky

 Pulling together Ideas 2 Go each year to debut at the NACS Show is my favorite project.
-What the audience sees on the screen is hours of footage funneled into 5-minute story for each convenience retailer we visit, showcasing the best ideas they deliver to customers each day.
+What the audience sees on the screen is hours of footage funneled into a 5-minute story for each convenience retailer we visit, showcasing the best ideas they deliver to customers each day.

 There’s also a lot that happens behind the scenes.
 We have enacted a code of silence on a few occasions, taking a page from the “What happens in Vegas, stays in Vegas” tagline, but there’s some things I will share and apologize for later.